TJ-Perez/Scamp/README.md

 # Scamp
-Prototype Unity Platforming Game
-A short platformer I built to learn the Unity Engine *All Unity Engine work and programming done by TJ Perez* *Artwork done by Sergio Ruiz*
+This game is a short platformer I built to learn the Unity Engine *All Unity Engine work and programming done by TJ Perez* *Artwork done by Sergio Ruiz*